-Currently, Engineers and scientists working on the project at NASA's Jet Propulsion Laboratory envision a vast, 130 ft (40 m)-wide sunflower-like light-shield boasting a solid centre lined with petal-like protrusions.
+Currently, engineers and scientists working on the project at NASA's Jet Propulsion Laboratory envision a vast,130-ft-wide (40-m) sunflower-like light-shield boasting a solid center lined with petal-like protrusions.

 "The shape of the petals, when seen from far away, creates a softer edge that causes less bending of light waves," states JPL's lead engineer on the starshade project Dr. Stuart Shaklan.
 "Less light bending means that the starshade shadow is very dark, so the telescope can take images of the planets without being overwhelmed by starlight."

 In order to successfully utilize the starshade, a number of potent technological challenges must be overcome.
 Much like the highly-anticipated James Webb Space Telescope, the massive sunshade would be far too large to launch in its fully-deployed state.

 Instead, the petaled light-shield would lift off folded into a cylindrical shape, designed to fit snugly within the fairing of its launch vehicle.
 The protective shade could either be inserted into orbit on its own, or in conjunction with a space telescope.
 The beauty of the concept is that the starshade could utilize onboard propulsion to reposition itself, allowing it to be compatible with any telescope in orbit at the time.

 In order to be viable, NASA engineers will have to devise a method of keeping the light-shield precisely fixed in space between the target star and the telescope making use of the platform.